 Proton beam therapy was first proposed as a cancer treatment in [1].
-To a first order approximation, the radiation dose delivered by a proton beam is inversely proportional to the kinetic energy of the particles within the beam.
 The beam's particles lose kinetic energy as they traverse the patient, with the amount of radiation delivered by the beam being low at its entry point, and gradually rising until the beam nears the end of its range, at which point the delivered dose rapidly reaches its maximum as the protons come to a rest after depositing all of their energy [2].
 This point of maximum dose is called the "Bragg peak" and little to no radiation is delivered beyond the Bragg peak.
-These dose delivery characteristics of proton beam therapy give it a distinct advantage over other radiotherapy treatments such as Xray therapy.
-By exploiting the finite range of the proton beam, medical practitioners can confine the radiation of the beam to areas solely affected by cancerous tumors allowing vital organs beyond the tumor to be spared [3].
+These dose delivery characteristics of proton beam therapy give it a distinct advantage over other radiotherapy treatments such as X-ray therapy.
+By exploiting the finite range of the proton beam, medical practitioners can confine the radiation of the beam to areas solely affected by cancerous tumors sparing vital organs beyond the tumor [3].

 While these characteristics of proton beam therapy would in principle greatly reduce the negative side effects of radiation therapy, there are still practical limitations.
 In current practice the patient's body is imaged before undergoing treatment in order to map the position of the tumor.
-The course of proton beam radiation therapy itself then follows, and consists of multiple treatment sessions over a period of one to five weeks.
+The course of proton beam radiation therapy itself then follows and consists of multiple treatment sessions over a period of one to 5 weeks.
 The relative size and position of the tumor within the patient's body may change as surrounding tissues swell, shrink, and shift over the full course of radiation therapy.
 These changes to internal anatomy as well as small differences in patient setup from day-to-day, can cause changes to the proton beam range as well as the position of the proton Bragg peak within the patient.
 In order to ensure the tumor always receives the prescribed radiation dose in the presence of these beam range uncertainties, safety margins must be added around the treated tumor volume to ensure it is always fully irradiated by the proton Bragg peak [3].
 These safety margins cause healthy tissues around the tumor to be intentionally irradiated reducing the dose sparing potential of proton beam therapy.
-Thus there is a large need to detect, manage, and reduce the small shifts in proton beam range that may occur due to anatomical changes and daily setup variations that occur over the course of treatment.
+Thus, there is a large need to detect, manage, and reduce the small shifts in proton beam range that may occur due to anatomical changes and daily setup variations that occur over the course of treatment.

-To help identify and mitigate these beam range variations, many researchers are investigating methods to image the beam in real time as it passes through the patient's body [3], [4], [5].
+To help identify and mitigate these beam range variations, many researchers are investigating methods to image the beam in real time as it passes through the patient's body [3-6].
 One proposed method for real time imaging is by detecting prompt gamma (PG) rays that are emitted along the path of the beam using a Compton camera.
-A Compton camera is a multi-stage detector that uses the principles of Compton scattering, originally detailed in [6], to produce 2D and 3D images of gamma ray and x-ray sources [7], [8].
+A Compton camera is a multi-stage detector that uses the principles of Compton scattering, originally detailed in [7], to produce 2D and 3D images of gamma ray and x-ray sources [8, 9].